ewindisch/lambda-transport/README.md

 Supported language runtimes:
 - NodeJS

-# Usage
+# Usage - NodeJS

-*WORK IN PROGRESS* installation via npm will make these instructions functional
+The npm module currently ships a pre-compiled binary.
+Changes in the future will properly compile this or utilize node-pre-gyp.
+Until then, if the npm module does not work, you may need to build this project locally using `npm run build`.

+1. `npm install -S @ewindisch/goomba` or checkout this package, run `npm run build` and install it into your project with `npm install`.
-1. Copy a NodeJS binary into your project as file `node`.
+2. Copy a NodeJS binary into your project as file `node`.
-2. Include the following as the file `main` with mode `755`:
+3. Include the following as the file `main` with mode `755`:

 ```
 #!./node